 Communications & Marketing Manager

 Mark originally served as managing editor for The Auk under three editors: Kimberly Smith, Spencer Sealy, and Michael Murphy.
-After a break, he rejoined the newly established joint publication of The Auk: Ornithological Advances and The Condor: Ornithological Applications in 2014.
+After a break, he rejoined as managing editor of the AOS journals, Ornithology (formerly The Auk) and Ornithological Applications (formerly The Condor), in 2014.
 Over the years, Mark has worked on everything from journal management to design and layout to typesetting.
 He is a Jersey boy and a long-suffering Jets fan.